decentraland/single-sign-on/README.md

 This webapp works as a centralized storage for shared data between different decentraland applications.

-It is intended to be instanced as an iframe inside the different dapps using the [@dcl/single-sign-on-client](https://github.com/decentraland/single-sign-on-client).
+It is intended to be instantiated as an iframe inside the different dapps using the [@dcl/single-sign-on-client](https://github.com/decentraland/single-sign-on-client).

 ## V1